AuFeld/AuFeld.github.io/skills.md

 (Relational Database Management System) and for steam processing in an RDSMS (Relational Data Stream Management System).
 I can use it to handle structured data in situations where variables of data relate to each other.

-# 5. Computer Science
+# 5. Data Engineering

 In data science, computer science and statistics converge.
 As a data scientist, I can use statitical principals to write code that can effectively explore the problem at hand.
 This necessitates at least a basic understanding of data structures, algorithms, and time-space complexity so I can program more efficiently.
 With larger datasets, this becomes particularly important.
 The way that I write my code influences the speed at which data is analyzed and conclusions can be reached accordingly.
 With a clear understanding of Big O notation as a method for describing time-space complexity, I can effectively write better code as it relates to data structures and algorithms.

-# 6. Data Visualizations
+# 6. Data Science

 This is an essential part of data science, more then capable of describing and communicating my findings to technical and non-technical audiences.
 Tools like Matplotlib, Google Analytics, and Seaborn allow me to create a picture of understanding when stroytelling about data.